Background on Copper Recovery

 Copper mining typically encompasses separating sulfide ore and recovery of purer metal particles from gangue minerals using froth flotation.
 The sulfide ore is then crushed, grinded and milled into fine particles.
 These fine particles then mix with water into a slurry, feeding into a flotation cell.

-An agitator at the bottom of the cell stirs the slurry – commonly called pulp – and suspends the particles in the mix.
-Air supplied to the cell through the agitator creates bubbles which rise to the top of the tank, creating the froth.
+An agitator at the bottom of the cell stirs the slurry (also called pulp) and suspends the particles in the mix.
+Air supplied to the cell through the agitator creates bubbles, which rise to the top of the tank, creating the froth.
 The addition of chemicals to the tank enables the metal particles to attach themselves to the bubbles as they rise to the surface.
 The “tailings,” or residue, remaining in the slurry exit an outlet in the base of the tank and are generally discharged to a tailing pond.